 Article 3 Investment instruments and principles

 The following assets pursuant to InvFG may be selected for the investment fund.

-The investment fund invests at least 51% of the fund assets in units in other investment funds.
+The investment fund invests at least 51% of the fund assets in units in exchange-traded equity index funds ("exchange-traded funds" or "ETFs").